sporto/hop/readme.md

 ## Acknowledgements

-Thanks to @etaque and @Bogdanp for the inspiration needed to make this better
+Thanks to @etaque and @Bogdanp for the inspiration to make this better.